MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Remove-MgBetaGroupTeamScheduleTimeOff.md

 ## SYNOPSIS
 Delete a timeOff instance from a schedule.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Remove-MgGroupTeamScheduleTimeOff](/powershell/module/Microsoft.Graph.Teams/Remove-MgGroupTeamScheduleTimeOff?view=graph-powershell-1.0)

 ## SYNTAX